Coronavirus Economy Might Be Ideal For Experimenting With ‘Andrew Yang-Style Bailout,’ Analyst Says

 “Or, instead, this might be the right time to experiment with an @AndrewYang-style bailout.
 Try a universal basic income on a temporary basis during the crisis.”

+“The mantra is ‘Doing Well by Doing Good,’ positive thinking, getting along with each other, helpful TED Talks, and, ultimately, very little actual change,” Yang wrote.

+As reported by The Guardian, Giridharadas has encouraged American institutions — in particular, “those involved in thinking and ideas” — to become “more mindful” of what’s going on in the lives of everyday people.
+He urged the Aspen Institute, the think tank that connects the wealthy and powerful via conferences, to focus more on listening to the people in American society struggling the most, as opposed to those that have had the most success.

+Although Giridharadas did not endorse Yang during his presidential run, the pair appear to have overlapping goals and beliefs.
 Throughout his presidential campaign, Yang promoted a UBI of $1,000 per month for every American adult, which he branded the Freedom Dividend.
 As reported by Vox, Yang’s main post-candidacy project is Humanity Forward, a 501(c)(4) non-profit that focuses on reaching a “human-centered America,” which would include his vision of UBI and other ideas that his campaign promoted.

-As the publication noted, large-scale UBI trials have already begun in Iran, Kenya, and Alaska.
-Yang’s new non-profit venture aims to promote and conduct similar trials by connecting with the young people disenfranchised with the current political system.

-“We need to present a vision that young people can see themselves in and get excited about,” Yang said during an interview with Politico.
+During his campaign, Yang proposed to pay for his UBI proposal with a value-added tax (VAT) that would target the biggest winners of the modern economy, including Amazon, Facebook, and Google.
+With this mechanism, Yang believed his proposal could largely be funded by the wealthiest in America, echoing Giridharadas, who has said that taxes — not philanthropy — are the solution to solving the world’s current inequality problems, per the Centre for International Governance Innovation (CIGI).